 Whether you are wearing orthodontic retainers during treatment or after your braces or Invisalign are completed at Alizadeh and Schreiner Orthodontics, over time… your retainers or aligners can discolor and look gross.
 You brush and floss daily, so adding cleaning your retainers to your daily routine is just another step to maintaining good oral hygiene habits.

-Five Tips for Keeping Your Orthodontic Retainers or Invisalign Aligners Clean and Safe
+Five Tips for Keeping Your Orthodontic Retainers and Invisalign Aligners Clean and Safe

 - Dedicated Retainer Toothbrush – Since you will be cleaning off stuck-on food and plaque from your retainer, you don’t want to share these bacteria on your teeth, gums, or tongue by using the same toothbrush.
 Simple solution – Keep one of your old toothbrushes as a dedicated retainer toothbrush.